Prunt3D/prunt_docs/content/docs/hardware/prunt_board_2.md

 - Overvoltage on a 4-6V pin will cause all other 4-6V pins to rise to the applied voltage but will not cause damage to the board itself.
 - Power and ground pins are otherwise protected, pay careful attention to the pinout to ensure that the power pins are not shorted to ground.
 - Total current draw must be limited to 500mA.
-- Negative-going threshold voltage: 1.4V
+- Minimum negative-going threshold voltage: 1.4V
-- Positive-going threshold voltage: 3.4V
+- Maximum positive-going threshold voltage: 3.4V
 - Hysteresis: 0.5-1.1V

 ### ADC Inputs